-A lot of Christian advice about porn addicts is unhelpful—meaning, it doesn’t contribute to real progress in repentance, healing, restoration and recovery.
+A lot of Christian advice about pornography addicts is not helpful—meaning, it doesn’t contribute to real progress in repentance, healing, restoration and recovery.
 Most of all, it fails to address the issues that underlie porn use.
 Often, Christian advice either has its head in the clouds of theology and biblical references, or is a list of superficial how-tos, and gets knocked beneath the sand of real life—of failure, and the struggle to hope.
 How is the gospel relevant to failing and trying again?
 And failing and trying again?
 And failing and trying again?

 We too often allow unattainable ideals to dictate what we allow ourselves to say—the issues we allow ourselves to address with the congregation, with the struggler, with the mirror.
 Are we allowed to talk about what Christ can do (and what we can do) right after pornographic indulgence?
 Or do we look to the clouds and hope for the best?
 “Why think about how God meets you in the midst of failure?
 You shouldn’t even be in an ‘after pornography’ situation.”
 But often many are and because God can and does act in the moment of regret.